Artificial-Pancreas/iAPS/README.md

 Thousands of commits later, with many new and unique features added, the iOS app has been renamed to iAPS under a new organisation, Artificial Pancreas.

+iAPS uses lot of frameworks published by the Loop community.

 To download this repo:

 In Terminal: